 Instructions for Aerating the soil:

-When using a broadfork to aerate your garden soil it is only necessary to loosen it enough to temporarily create air passages down into the soil.
-You do not need to turn the soil over or sweep the tines completely up through the soil.
+When using this tool to aerate your garden soil it is only necessary to loosen it enough to temporarily create air passages down into the soil.
+You do not need to turn the soil over or sweep the prongs completely up through the soil.

 - Push the tines into the soil.